ClarityCafe/Clara/CONTRIBUTING.md

 ### Indents

-for ctx messages  make sure to do
+for ctx messages/Promise chaining make sure to do

 ```js